Truckers brace for a police crackdown in besieged Ottawa

-OTTAWA, Ontario (AP) — Hundreds of truckers clogging the streets of Ottawa in a protest against the country’s COVID-19 restrictions braced for a possible police crackdown Thursday, nearly three weeks into the siege that has shaken Canada’s reputation for civility and rule-following.
+OTTAWA, Ontario (AP) — Police poured into downtown Ottawa on Thursday for what truckers feared was a prelude to a crackdown on their nearly three-week, street-clogging protest against Canada’s COVID-19 restrictions.

-Work crews in the capital began erecting fences outside Parliament, and police appeared to be out on the streets in greater numbers than usual in the morning.
+Work crews in the capital began erecting fences outside Parliament, and police handed out warnings again to the protesters to leave.

 Ottawa represented the self-styled Freedom Convoy’s last stronghold after weeks of demonstrations and blockades that shut down border crossings into the U.S., inflicted economic damage on both countries and created a political crisis for Canadian Prime Minister Justin Trudeau.
+The protests have also inspired similar convoys in France, New Zealand and the Netherlands.

 Trudeau was scheduled to address Parliament on Thursday morning, not far from where the protesters were parked.